Prospective graduate students may contact this person about availability as a faculty advisor.

 Our major projects currently are focused on:

-- Effects of ocean acidification on declining Puget Sound calcifiers
+- Effects of ocean acidification on Puget Sound molluscss

 - Understanding the roles of competing bacterial endosymbionts in abalone health, management, and restoration